knotworks/knot-server/README.md

 ![](https://github.com/knotworks/knot-server/workflows/run-tests/badge.svg?branch=master)

-A decentralized server to build private social networks from.
+A self-hosted social network for families and other small groups.

 ## Background

 My Family and I used an app called [Path](https://path.com) to share private photos and moments for a number of years.
 It served us well, but unfortunately went the way of the dinosaur unexpectedly.
 I wanted to build something similar as a contingency plan, and Knot was the result.
 This repository represents the server-side component that one would self-host to act as the API for their private network, and it's up to you to design and write a client that interfaces with it.
-Down the road I may release a sample client to get you started as well.
+If you would like an opinionated starting point for a client application, feel free to check out the [sample client](https://github.com/knotworks/knot-client).
 Many of the currently supported features exist to mimic much of the functionality of Path, and that's generally the _Path_ (hehe) I'll take.
-As this project is fully open source, you are more than welcome to add, remove or modify any functionality you wish!
+As this project is fully open source, you are more than welcome to add, remove or modify any functionality you wish.

 Thanks for checking out Knot!